mistval/kotoba/README.md

 ```
 And then open monochrome/documentation/index.html.

-The core code follows Google's JavaScript coding conventions, with the exception of its maximum line length limit.
+The core code (mostly) complies with Google's JavaScript coding conventions, with the exception of its maximum line length limit.
 Code style in the core classes can be checked with ```sh ./style_checks.sh```

 ## Tests
 ```